Nicholas Defends Smike From Nicholas Nickleby By Charles Dickens Author, liberal, reformer

 Joyce Carol Oates

-The symbol of The Liberal Arts Cause chosen, is the Statue of Liberty.
+The Liberal Arts Cause has a particular affinity with the Statue of Liberty.

 The Statue of Liberty is uniquely symbolic of liberty, yet also, of artistry, with it’s remarkable design and sculpture, by Frederic Bartholdi, and creation with his colleagues.